 Summary

-In this post, we have explained the meaning of “risk aversion coefficient”.
-We have also elaborated on the link between risk aversion and the utility of wealth.
-In particular, we have shown that a risk-averse individual has a concave utility function.
-Then, we moved on to providing formulas for Arrow-Pratt measures of absolute risk aversion and relative risk aversion.
+In this lesson, we have explained the meaning of “risk aversion coefficient” and have distinguished between Arrow-Pratt measures of absolute risk aversion and relative risk aversion.
 After that, we discussed how economists measure risk aversion in practice.
 We wrapped our discussion by pointing out that relative risk aversion coefficient estimates range from 0.2 to 10 or higher across studies with estimates between 1 and 3 generally accepted as the most typical.

 Further reading